 The key idea of our algorithm is to use this `Grover coin' repeatedly, in a manner akin to binary search---adaptively varying the value of $r$ in order to zero in on the correct value of $\theta$ and hence $K$. \ In more detail, suppose that $\theta$ has already been narrowed down to the range $[\theta_\text{min},\theta_\text{max}]$. \ Then in a given iteration of the algorithm, the goal is to shrink this range by a constant factor, either by increasing $\theta_\text{min}$ or by decreasing $\theta_\text{max}$. \ To do so, we need to rule out one of the two possibilities $\theta \approx \theta_\text{min}$ or $\theta \approx \theta_\text{max}$. \ This, in turn, is done by finding some value of $r$ that distinguishes the two possibilities, by making $\theta \approx \theta_\text{min}$ and $\theta \approx \theta_\text{max}$ lead to two nearly-orthogonal quantum states that are easy to distinguish by a measurement.

-But why should such a value of $r$ even exist---and if it does, why should it be small enough to yield the desired query complexity? \ Here we need a technical claim, which we call the ``Rotation Lemma'' (Lemma~\ref{lemma:rotation}). \ Consider two runners, who race around and around a circular track at differing constant speeds (corresponding to $\theta_\text{min}$ and $\theta_\text{max}$). \ Then informally, the Rotation Lemma upper-bounds how long we need to wait until we find one runner reasonably close to the start or the midpoint of the track, while the other runner is reasonably close to the one-quarters or three-quarters points. \ Here we assume that the ratio of the runners' speeds is reasonably close to $1$. \ We ensure this property with an initial preprocessing step, to find bounds $\theta_\text{min} \leq \theta \leq \theta_\text{max}$ such that $\frac{\theta_\text{max}}{\theta_\text{min}} \leq \left(\frac{12}{11}\right)^2$.\footnote{$\theta_\text{max} / \theta_\text{min} \approx 1$ is a sufficient condition for the behavior we need, but not a necessary one. \ More generally, it would suffice for the ratio of speeds to be greater than $1$ and far from any rational with a tiny denominator, such as $4/3$.}
+But why should such a value of $r$ even exist---and if it does, why should it be small enough to yield the desired query complexity? \ Here we need a technical claim, which we call the ``Rotation Lemma'' (Lemma~\ref{lemma:rotation}). \ Consider two runners, who race around and around a circular track at differing constant speeds (corresponding to $\theta_\text{min}$ and $\theta_\text{max}$). \ Then informally, the Rotation Lemma upper-bounds how long we need to wait until we find one runner reasonably close to the start or the midpoint of the track, while the other runner is reasonably close to the one-quarters or three-quarters points. \ Here we assume that the ratio of the runners' speeds is reasonably close to $1$. \ We ensure this property with an initial preprocessing step, to find bounds $\theta_\text{min} \leq \theta \leq \theta_\text{max}$ such that $\theta_\text{max}/\theta_\text{min} \leq 1.65$.